-Emulsion comes in various colours and finishes, but I recommend a matt white if you’re just looking to brighten up a garage or workshop.
+Emulsion comes in various colours and finishes, but I recommend a matt white if you want to brighten up a garage or workshop.
 You’ll find that a matt finish will hide surface irregularities better than any other type of finish.

 Mould Resistant Paint

-Mould resistant paint is an emulsion paint with a fungicide additive to prevent mould growth.
-I recommend this type of paint for use in damp areas such as a basement.
+Mould-resistant paint is an emulsion paint with a fungicide additive to prevent mould growth.
+I recommend this paint for use in damp areas such as a basement.